 - Participation in a study abroad program

-Refer to the honors program timeline for examples of how honors deadlines fit within a student's academic career.
+Refer to the Honors program timeline for examples of how honors deadlines fit within your academic career.

-If your research involves human subjects (surveys, interviews, focus groups, research subjects), you will need to seek IRB (Institution Review Board) approval if you or your project adviser plan to publish or display your results outside the Iowa State campus.
+If your research involves human subjects (surveys, interviews, focus groups, research subjects), you will need to seek Institution Review Board (IRB) approval if you or your project advisor plan to publish or display your results outside the Iowa State campus.
 If your research is solely for your honors project and poster presentation, approval is not needed.
-If you have questions about the IRB role or process, talk to your faculty project adviser.
-Information on IRB requirements can be found on at the Office for Responsible Research website.
+If you have questions about the IRB role or process, talk to your faculty project advisor.
+Information on IRB requirements can be found on the Office for Responsible Research website.

-Your faculty project adviser is responsible for determining with you the number of credits to be earned.
+Your faculty project advisor is responsible for determining with you the number of credits to be earned.
 Credits assigned will depend on the scope and complexity of the project.
-Your faculty project adviser will be responsible for assigning 2-4 credits.
+Your faculty project advisor will be responsible for assigning two-four credits.